search instagram arrow-down

 Migration border Juarez Chihuahua Mexico - El Paso, Texas, United States.

-UPDATE 03/12/2023: Although I spent years working south of this border, nothing can prepare oneself for seeing the current border crisis firsthand.
+UPDATE 03/12/2023: Although I spent years working south of this border, nothing can prepare one for seeing the current border crisis firsthand.
 Work on book #12 continues….

 AMAZONAS 1.